mnilou/directory-employee/README.md

 ### Description

 >  This REACT app is designed to keep track of employees through a directory.
-An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
-It would be particularly helpful to be able to filter employees by name.

  > As a user
  > I want to be able to view my entire employee directory at once